 It’s time we talked about Ireland’s leading world champions…

-Yes, Ireland’s men and women’s teams secured a double gold at the 33rd World Shore Angling Championships in Wexford last November, proving that Irish anglers are among the best in the world at the moment.
+It was a double gold for Ireland at the 33rd World Shore Angling Championships in Wexford last November as both the male and female Irish angling teams secured first place in the fish-off, proving that Irish anglers are among the best in the world at the moment.
 What is triply impressive is the performance put in by the Irish women’s team, who were competing for the first time ever at this top level.

 The Vaas Ladies team took first place after the first day against the ten other ladies teams, and managed to hold on to the lead for the remaining three days.
 Countries competing included Belgium, Croatia, Cyprus, England, France, Germany, Gibraltar, Greece, Poland, Italy, Netherlands, Scotland, South Africa, Spain, Tunisia, Wales, Portugal and Ireland.